Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Abstract

 \section{Abstract}

-In the last few years, quantum simulation of Lattice Gauge Theories has been proposed and used as a method to overcome theoretical difficulties in dealing with the non-perturbative nature of such models.
-In this letter we focus on two important bottlenecks of such quantum simulations: the need to combine fermionic degrees of freedom in the simulator to simulate the matter, and the redundancy of the Hilbert space, which leads to a waste of experimental resources and the need to impose and monitor the local symmetry constraints of gauge theories.
+Quantum simulation of Lattice Gauge Theories has been proposed and used as a method to overcome theoretical difficulties in dealing with the non-perturbative nature of such models.
+In this work we focus on two important bottlenecks that make developing such simulators hard: one is the difficulty of simulating fermionic degrees of freedom, and the other is the redundancy of the Hilbert space, which leads to a waste of experimental resources and the need to impose and monitor the local symmetry constraints of gauge theories.
 This has previously been tackled in one dimensional settings, using non-local methods.
 Here we show an alternative procedure for dealing with these problems, which removes the matter and the Hilbert space redundancy, and is valid for higher space dimensions.
-We demonstrate it for a $\mathbb{Z}_2$ lattice gauge theory.
+We demonstrate it for a $\mathbb{Z}_2$ lattice gauge theory and implement it experimentally via the IBMQ cloud quantum computing platform.